Am I Evil?

 "Am I Evil?" is a song by British heavy metal band Diamond Head.
 Released on the band's 1980 debut album Lightning to the Nations, it remains the band's signature song.
 The song was written by lead vocalist Sean Harris and guitarist Brian Tatler and released by Happy Face Records, a label owned by the producer Muff Murfin of The Old Smithy studio of Worcester, England.

-The song was immediately popular amongst heavy metal fans in the United Kingdom upon its initial release, but only rose to international prominence after Metallica covered the song as a B-side on their 1984 single "Creeping Death"; the cover was then re-released on their 1998 cover album Garage Inc. The song was influenced by Black Sabbath's 1975 song "Symptom of the Universe".
-The song starts with an instrumental segment with excerpts of Gustav Holst's The Planets (1914–16).
+The song rose to international prominence after Metallica covered the song as a B-side on their 1984 single "Creeping Death"; the cover was then re-released on their 1998 cover album Garage Inc. The song was influenced by Black Sabbath's 1975 song "Symptom of the Universe".
+The song starts with an instrumental segment inspired by 'Mars, The Bringer of War' from Gustav Holst's The Planets (1914–16).

+Composition

+"Am I Evil?" tells the story of a man who witnesses his mother being burned alive for being a witch.
+He seeks revenge on those responsible for her death by killing all 27 of them in the most gruesome manner.
+After seeing their bodies "in ice," he asks himself if he is evil for committing these murders (to which he replies yes).

+Brian Tatler said initially that singer Sean Harris’s mum took offence over the opening lyrics, 'My mother was a witch,' but "she’s probably forgiven him now.”
+The song is listed in Kerrang!'s 50 Most Evil Songs Ever.

 Release and reception

 The song was originally released on Diamond Head's 1980 debut, Lightning to the Nations, but then also re-recorded for their second album Borrowed Time.
 Previously, in 1979, the band had already performed the song in a televised performance at West Bromwich College, which was their first TV appearance.
 It remains a live favourite and is still included in the band's setlist to this day.
 However, Sean Harris has gotten fed up with continually playing "Am I Evil?", one of the reasons he took the stage dressed as the Grim Reaper during their performance at the National Bowl.

-The song has roots with Gustav Holst's "Mars, the Bringer of War" (from The Planets Suite) and used a riff, that was used earlier on "Ring of Fire" by The Eric Burdon Band in 1974.
+The song has roots with Gustav Holst's "Mars, the Bringer of War" (from The Planets Suite).